harshavardhan2420/Cryptocurrency-Analysis-and-its-Predictions/README.md

 3. Model Comparison: Experiment with advanced architectures like GRU or Transformer models for better accuracy.
 4. Broader Application: Extend the model to predict prices for multiple cryptocurrencies simultaneously.

----

-## License
-This project is licensed under the MIT License.
-For more details, see the [LICENSE](LICENSE) file.

----

-Feel free to let me know if you'd like any further changes!